sylvainjule/kirby-pagetable/README.md

 );
 ```

-You should now end up with the exact same setup that illustrated in the above screenshot.
+You should now end up with the exact same setup than illustrated in the above screenshot.

 <br/>